-A few Christmases ago I posted a bike tour of statues of Mary located throughout the capital.
-It was a fun discovery of some of the various ways she is represented in three dimensional form in materials able to withstand our harsh climate.
+A few Christmases ago I posted a bike tour of statues of Mary , mother of Jesus, throughout the capital.
+It was an interesting discovery of ways she has been represented in three dimensional form using materials able to withstand our harsh outdoor climate.

 Second stop is at St-Patrick’s Basilica on Kent Street.
 Here she stands atop a fluted column calmly gazing down with arms outstretched.
 The bright white substrate (I think it’s marble) from which she and the column are carved is in stark contrast to St-Patrick’s Gothic Revival design and grey stone walls .
 I’m guessing this was intentional to make her stand out against the background.

 Our next stop is infront of the Notre Dames Cathedral where Mary can be found holding infant Jesus way atop the peak of the front facade.
 Installed in 1866, it was sculpted out of wood by a Spanish artist named Carbona and is covered in gold leaf.
 Here the proportions and detailing are less delicate than other works seen on this tour, which works well relative to the width and height of the facade and the extended distance the sculpture is away from the viewer.
 Mary is also wearing a crown, a depiction that started in the Middle Ages as a representation of her as queen of heaven.
 The same arrangement can also be found at the top of the front portal of Laon Cathedral, built in the 12th and 13th century.
 She strikes the same pose in a prominent spot on the front facade of Notre-Dame de Paris.